 The health workforce includes a wide variety of clinical roles defined by legislation.
 There are also many non-clinical roles which make up about one third of the total health workforce.

 The undergraduate Health Sciences courses will provide an essential foundation for those seeking non-clinical health sector roles.
-Depending on the major(s) taken, an interdisciplinary non-clinical Health Sciences background has high prospects of employment in such areas as health promotion, early intervention, environmental health, health and safety, health psychology, community health, Māori and iwi health, behaviour change, health policy, administration, health education, health technology assessment and health research.
+Depending on the major(s) taken, an interdisciplinary non-clinical Health Sciences background has high prospects of employment in such areas as health promotion, environmental health, health psychology, community health, Māori and iwi health, behaviour change, health policy, administration, health education, health technology assessment and health research.

 These courses will also help those who already have clinical or other health-related qualifications to extend their knowledge and skills and to prepare for new career opportunities.